Salade10/Salade10/README.md

 • UK CanSat Competition where I contributed to design and testing under real-world constraints coding a satellite that collected altitude and temperature data then streamed it back down to a ground station

 • Big Ideas: I had to design a product that would help the planet.
-I decided to design a food waste compacter that supermarkets, businesses and schools could use to
+I decided to design a food waste compacter that supermarkets, businesses and schools could use to reduce their food waste

 link to the ppt:https://github.com/Salade10/The-rotters-big-idea-competition